achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 *   Boxer's physique
 *   Associate of Cason Stadler (Iraq war buddy?)
 *   Will shoot an unarmed foe
+*   Who would I cast as Hanson?
+Liev Schreiber

 ### Jim Bob Luke